Contact Us

 The optical quality of the objective is a main factor that influences how well pathologists can discern colors and structures in their specimens.

-The optics of Leica pathology microscopes are color- and field-flatness corrected.
-Therefore, the image you see shows the specimen as it is, untainted from optical aberrations, such as color fringes or distortions.
+Leica pathology microscopes are available with three groups of objective classes differing in quality of chromatic correction.
+When used with color and field-flatness corrected objectives, the image you see shows the specimen as it is, untainted from optical aberrations, such as color fringes or distortions.
 Thus, you can make diagnoses confidently on the basis of what you see.

 Cameras suitable for the Leica pathology microscopes capture what you see in true colors and provide high-quality images for your reports.
 The images can be archived in the hospital information system thanks to the TWAIN capability of the cameras.